TheAcharya/MarkerData-Website/docs/faq.md

 - **010** is the shot number for the specific VFX shot within the scene
 - **COOPER APPEARS NEAR PLANET SATURN** is the descriptive name of the shot

-## Could Marker Data support DaVinci Resolve since it supports FCPXMLs?
+## To what extent does the compatibility of Marker Data with DaVinci Resolve, given its support for FCPXML?

 Regrettably, despite the capacity to import and export FCPXMLs within **DaVinci Resolve**, the compatibility of Marker metadata is not integrated into the FCPXML format.

-## Why Notion v2 Token is used instead of Notion’s official API Connections?
+## What rationale underlies the utilisation of Notion v2 Tokens in lieu of official API connections provided by Notion?

 The official API provided by Notion currently lacks the capability for direct image uploads and the seamless merging of page icons.
 Furthermore, it does not offer support for automatic linking or the creation of new entries in relation columns based on their respective values.
 The prospect of revisiting and updating our internal components will be considered as Notion continues to expand and enhance the functionality of their APIs.

-## Will other database platforms be supported?
+## Is there a contemplation for extending support to additional database platforms in the foreseeable future?

 At present, our primary emphasis lies in the steadfast support and enhancement of integration capabilities with Notion and Airtable—two widely acclaimed platforms embraced by users and companies across the global Film and TV industry.
 The development of robust internal components for both [Notion](https://github.com/TheAcharya/csv2notion-neo) and [Airtable](https://github.com/TheAcharya/Airlift) has demanded a significant investment of time and effort.